Free Coupon Codes! And More Tips For Your Corporate Blog.

 Give Out Free Coupon Codes

 Well, all coupon codes are free, technically.
 But giving out something to your readers makes them more likely that they’ll convert into loyal blog subscribers.
 You can give out promo codes for your own company’s product, or find some codes for popular merchants like GoDaddy.
-Here’s a good godaddy promo code website.
-If GoDaddy isn’t your thing, then feel free to check out Couponcoder.com, which has coupons for nearly every merchant imaginable.
+Here’s a good Priceline promo code website.
+If GoDaddy isn’t your thing, then feel free to check out Couponfeed.org, which has coupons for nearly every merchant imaginable.
+For coupons that are great for nearly every audience, click here for Ebay coupons.
+Almost everyone uses Ebay!

 Grab the Reader’s Attention — Now